verrio/osnmpd/README.md

 #### Using SNMP in this day and age!?
 What kind of man are you?

-I admit, SNMP has it quirky sides.
+I admit, SNMP has its quirky sides.
 In particular, the lack of table joins and other query operations is sometimes frustrating.
 Still, being a non-proprietary standard makes up for that.
 Just about any device on my network, doesn't matter how crappy the firmware, has some basic SNMP support.
 Traps aren't as fancy as pub-sub based protocols, but for basic network monitoring they still seem to do the job.
 The high-end networking equipment seems to move on to more capable proprietary standards, but I'd wager for the low-end SNMP will stick around for some time to come.

 #### How safe is USM really?